meyer/dex/README.md

 		cd dex
 		rake

-	That’ll install the `dex` server to `/usr/local/bin` and set it to automatically start when your computer boots up.
+	That’ll install the `dexd` daemon to `/usr/local/bin` and set it to automatically start when your computer boots up.

 	Once the daemon is installed, you can delete the downloaded Dex directory.